XhinLiang/xhinliang.com/resume/en-enhanced.md

 ### Experience {#experience}

 Kuaishou
-: *Backend Developer*
+: *Backend Engineer*
   __2018.1-NOW__
-  Backend developer of server platform, building the most dramatic and largest live streaming platform in the world;
+  Backend engineer of server platform, building the most dramatic and largest live streaming platform in the world;
   Architect of serial foundational features such as live signaling frameworks, cover storing, TCP networking and CDN scheduling;
-  Stability director of several substantial events, supporting Spring Festival, National Day and Promotion Night;
+  Stability PIC of several substantial events, supporting Spring Festival, National Day and Promotion Night;
   One of the youngest interviewers and technical speakers in the company.

 Tencent
-: *Fullstack Developer*
+: *Fullstack Engineer*
   __2017.7-2018.1__
-  Backend developer of the SRE operation platform and content-crawling system; Mobile developer of MOKA app.
+  Backend engineer of the SRE operation platform and content-crawling system; Mobile engineer of MOKA app.

 Tencent
-: *Backend Developer, Intern*
+: *Backend Engineer, Intern*
   __2016.5-2017.5__
-  Backend developer of the cloud-publishing platform and cloud-editing system.
+  Backend engineer of the cloud-publishing platform and cloud-editing system.

 Xidian University
 : *Informatics Engineering, Bachelor*